Physics-informed Active Polarimetric 3D Imaging for Specular Surfaces

 \section{Experiments and Discussion}

-Fig.~\ref{setup}(a) shows our real setup consisting of a polarization camera (model: FLIR BFS-US-51S5PC-C) and an unpolarized display (model: BOOX Tablet Tab).
-The system is pre-calibrated for the purpose of building the digital twin in the virtual environment to generate training data.
+Fig.~\ref{setup} shows our real setup consisting of a polarization camera (model: FLIR BFS-US-51S5PC-C) and an unpolarized display (model: BOOX Tablet Tab).
 All experiments are conducted on a workstation equipped with an Intel Core i9-14900F CPU, 32GB of memory, and an NVIDIA GeForce RTX 5070 Ti GPU.

-To evaluate the performance of the proposed network, we test it on a set of unseen objects that is not included in the training dataset.
-Fig.~\ref{seal} shows an example.
-After the first stage, the estimated coarse normal map achieves a mean angular error of $2.0^\circ$ compared to the ground truth.
-After the second stage, refined by both polarimetric cues and geometric cues, the final estimated surface normal map is shown in Fig.~\ref{seal}(b) and compared against the ground-truth normal map.
-The angular error map is visualized in Fig.~\ref{seal}(d).
-Our method achieves a \textbf{mean angular error of $0.79^\circ$}.
-Furthermore, as summarized in Table~\ref{tab:normal_error}, \textbf{73.23\%} of the measurement area exhibits an angular error below $1^\circ$, and \textbf{93.64\%} are below $2^\circ$, indicating high accuracy and robustness.

-For comparison, we also evaluate the conventional polarimetric 3D imaging method~\cite{atkinson2006recovery} on the same object.
-To avoid additional errors caused by normal ambiguity, we disambiguate both the zenith and azimuth angles using the ground-truth geometry.
-As illustrated in Fig.~\ref{seal}(c), the angular error of the conventional polarimetric 3D imaging method increases from the image center toward the periphery.
-This behavior is a direct consequence of its assumption of the orthographic imaging model, which becomes increasingly inaccurate under a perspective camera model.
-Quantitatively, it yields a \textbf{mean angular error of $4.20^\circ$}.
-Only \textbf{6.82\%} of the valid pixels achieve an error below $1^\circ$, and \textbf{20.32\%} fall below $2^\circ$, as reported in Table~\ref{tab:normal_error}.

-Overall, the comparison clearly shows that the proposed method significantly outperforms the conventional polarimetric 3D imaging method, particularly for regions away from the image center.